Panchayat in Himachal orders families of drug addicts to pay fine

 Hamirpur (HP), Mar 19 (PTI) The families of drug addicts will be liable to pay fine prescribed by the Mahila Mandal and drug-free families will be honoured with the title of ideal families, the Lambloo gram panchayat here has said in an order.

-Located near National Institute of Technology (NIT) in the suburbs of Hamirpur town, the Lambloo panchayat is headed by Kartar Singh Chauhan.
+Located near National Institute of Technology (NIT) in the Anu area of Hamirpur district, the panchayat is headed by Kartar Singh Chauhan.

 A former educationist, Chauhan has formed drug-free committees in the panchayat wards, entrusting the responsibility to eradicate drug abuse to women workers.